jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 #### Description

-Please specify the phone number to associate with this WhatsApp integration from the list of available phone numbers returned to you in the POST call to create the integration.
-You can then run a GET on the integration to check if its status has been updated to Active
+Please specify the phone number to associate with this WhatsApp integration from the list of available phone numbers returned to you in the GET call on the integration with a createStatus of Completed.
+You can then run a GET on the integration to check if its status has been updated to Active.

 #### Endpoint